Least-Squares

 The dimension \(d\) is the number of features, and \(n\) is the number of data points.
 The residual \(\epsilon\) is the "difference" between each observed value \(y_i\) and its corresponding predicted \(y\) value.
 The least-squares hyperplane represents the set of predicted \(y\) values based on "estimated" parameters(weights) \(\hat{\beta}\), and it must satisfy the normal equations: \[X^TX\hat{\beta} = X^TY\]

-Note: the linear model is linear in terms of parameters \(\beta \, \) , not \(X\).
+Note: the linear model is linear in terms of parameters \(\beta \, \), not \(X\).
 We can choose any non-linear transformation for each \(x_i\).
-For example, \(y = \beta_0 + \beta_1 x^2 + \beta_2 \sin(2\pi x)\) is linear.
-So, \(Y\) is modeled as a linear combination of features(predictors) \(X\) with respect to the coefficients(weights) \(\beta\).
+For example, \(y = \beta_0 + \beta_1 x^2 + \beta_2 \sin(2\pi x)\) is still a linear model.
+Thus, \(Y\) is modeled as a linear combination of features(predictors) \(X\) with respect to the coefficients(weights) \(\beta\).

 There are lots of details we should cover in this topic.
 I leave it for Section III-Probability & Statistics - Linear Regression.